In the Bible God says:

 The usual Public Worship Services on a Sunday Morning are now merged into a Joint Service at St Philip’s Church – Girlington at 11am

 We have sadly suspended all community events where people gather together.
 We can still “Be the Church” at this difficult time in the following ways:

 - Pray at home for good health and for Medical Staff

 - Check our Neighbours and friends are OK

 - Continue to be Hopeful, Prayerful and Serving Others

 - Read the Bible and Pray together on video chat

-Each Sunday we plan to have a Church Service on Youtube.
+Each Sunday we still plan to livestream the Church Service on Youtube.
 Links will be sent by email and WhatsApp and check Social Media too.
 We are also praying together in many other ways – please contact us for more information.